ErHaWeb/feed_display/Documentation/QuickStart/Index.rst

     #.
 Go to the Page module under `Web` → `Page`.

     #.
-In the Pagetree view click on the page where you want the feed to be displayed.
+In the pagetree view click on the page where you want the feed to be displayed.

     #.
 Click the `+ Content` button where you want the feed plugin content element to be placed.